VladimirPoplavsky/Stock_Price_prediction/README.md

 # Getting Data

-### For our project we decided to use data from [yahoo finance](https://finance.yahoo.com/) website as it has all data that we need
+### For our project, we decided to use data from [yahoo finance](https://finance.yahoo.com/) website as it has all data that we need

 ### Using web Scraping we encounter several issues with data collection such as:
 #### Dynamic loading pages:
- Data from yahoo finance was stored in dynamically loading json object, using [Selenium](https://pypi.org/project/selenium/) package we managed bypass that  issue and collect row data.
+ Data from yahoo finance was stored in a dynamically loading JSON object, using [Selenium](https://pypi.org/project/selenium/) package we managed bypass that  issue and collect row data.
 #### Inconsistent data:
- while loading page with web driver solved some problem the data we collected was inconsistent and some rows were missing   due to “fast scrolling” adjusting that value  allowed as to collect consistent data
+ while loading the page with the web driver solved some problems the data we collected was inconsistent and some rows were missing   due to “fast scrolling” adjusting that value  allowed us to collect consistent data

  * In our case, the optimal value of the parameter sleep_time = 2.
 It can be different for different pages.
- * Note: to run this part  of code, the chromedriver must be updated according to Your version of browser
+ * Note: to run this part  of the code, the chromedriver must be updated according to Your version of the browser

 ```python
 def get_infinity_page_html_data(chromedriver_path="./chromedriver.exe", scroll_number=50, sleep_time=2, url = ""):